Get insider access

 Mid-Mid

-The mid-accuracy is fantastic.
+The mid-range compliance is great.
 Melodic instruments and vocals sound true to life due to a very balanced mid-range.
+A small dip in the high-mids can push vocals to the back of dense mixes, but most of the time, you won't notice this.

 Sound